CS126SP20/Hot-Shot-psavla2/README.md

 * [CLion](https://www.jetbrains.com/clion/)

 ### Quick Start
+1. Download Cinder for your platform and unzip into a folder `~/Cinder`.
+2. Open `~/Cinder` folder in CLion and build.
+Create a directory in this folder called `hot-shot`.
-* Clone this repository
+3. Clone this repository and unzip into this newly created folder.
-* Unzip the folder
-* Navigate to `Hot-Shot-psavla2/` inside of this folder, find and open `cinder-myapp`
+4. Open this `hot-shot` in CLion.
-* Build and run the game!
+5. Set the target to `cinder-myapp` and run the game!

 ### Controls